-Since I only read 22 books in 2016 (yes, you read that correctly), it feels kind of silly to do a top 10 this year.
+Since I only read 22 books in 2016, it feels kind of silly to do a top 10 this year.
 Instead, here you have the five books that received 4.5-5 stars from me these past 12 months.

 Enjoy! (and pick them up if you haven’t already)